 One can also run the attrib -h -r -s /s /d command to unhide files hidden by virus.

 AnyRecover is a professional data recovery tool designed to solve all kinds of data loss issues for everyone.
+And it's compatible with the newest Windows operating system, Windows 11.
 Following are some impressive features of it.

 Works perfectly in alomost every data loss scenario, including emptied Recycle Bin, RAW hard disk, crashed computer and formatted SD card.